-Dr. Weber has lived in the 79th Assembly District for over 30 years.
-Her children attended public school in the district and she was elected to the school board.
-As a board member, and subsequent board president, she became known for her advocacy for closing the achievement gap and a higher standard of excellence for all children.
+Weber has lived in the 79th Assembly District for over 30 years.
+Deeply committed to community service, she served on the boards of the NAACP, the YWCA, the YMCA Scholarship Committee, Battered Women Services, United Way and the San Diego Consortium.
+She eventually made a successful run for a seat on the board of the San Diego Unified School District.
+As a trustee and subsequent school board president, she became known for her advocacy for closing the achievement gap and setting a higher standard of excellence for all children.

 As an Assemblymember, Weber has translated her commitment to education and social justice into her ambitious legislative agenda.
 She has authored bills on K-12 education reform, increasing access and affordability for higher education for California’s students, and a law to address the issue of racial profiling in policing.
 Other bills signed include legislation addressing civil rights, education, forced arbitration, protections for person with disabilities and voting rights.